CE Marking Directive

-CE marking identifies a product as conforming to European Directives.
-When a manufacturer affixes a CE mark to their product they are declaring compliance with ALL RELEVANT European Directives.
+CE marking identifies a product as conforming to one or more European Directives.
+When a manufacturer affixes a CE mark logo to their product they are declaring compliance with ALL RELEVANT European Directives.

-When did the CE mark start to be used?
+When did the CE Mark Logo Start to be Used?

-CE marking for instruments began on the 1st of January 1996.
-From then a CE mark must be carried by all electronic equipment sold within the European Economic Area.
+CE marking for electronic equipment began on the 1st of January 1996.
+From that date onwards a CE mark logo must be carried by all electronic instrumentation sold within the European Economic Area.
 The regulations do not apply retrospectively.

 What does a CE mark look like?

-- 94/9/EC, Equipment and Protective Systems Intended for use in Potentially Explosive Atmospheres, known as ATEX (from 1/7/2003)
+- The ATEX Directive 2014/34/EU, Equipment and Protective Systems Intended for use in Potentially Explosive Atmospheres, known as ATEX,

-All 27 member countries of the European Union (EU), and the 3 member countries of EFTA (European Free Trade Association) consider it to be mandatory.
+All 27 member countries of the European Union (EU), the 4 member countries of EFTA (European Free Trade Association), and Turkey consider it to be mandatory.
 It is estimated that around 70% of all products sold in these countries require to be marked.
-CE Marking obtained from one EU country is valid in all other EU count ires, and in the EFTA countries.
-It permits free movement of the product within all 28 countries.
+CE marking obtained from one EU country is valid in all other EU countries, and in the EFTA countries.
+It permits free movement of the product within all 30 plus countries.

 Who belongs to the European Union?

-Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

 Who Ensures Compliance?